The Poncelin Street Pump taken from an old postcard

 When arriving in Le Conquet from Brest, take the first street on the after the roundabout.
 After 30 m, turn left again and park in the large car park (leave compulsory blue badge in car window available in local shops).
 Head to the town centre past the town hall.

 The Pump.
-It was once considered as the jewel in the crown of the town centre and is one of the most significant public elements in Le Conquet’s heritage.
+It was once considered as the jewel in the crown of the town centre and is one of the most significant public memorials in Le Conquet’s heritage.
 The Pump was actually a majestic fountain.
 A real monument built in 1848, which stood on Poncelin Street, opposite the Lion d’Or inn in the town centre.

 Listen to this trinity: